WillA97/EMG_BCI/README.md

 - There are a couple of options when using the signal for an EMG:

   - one option is to use the raw EMG data and do the signal processing on those values.
 After performing an FFT will get the frequency data from them
   - another option is to rectify the signal, this would give an positive average value for the signal
   - with the rectified signal, can take the RMS and filterd values of it to get the average value of the amount of exertion from the muscles

+## Communication interface

+- The communication interface will be used to transfer the digitized EMG signals to an external device.
+This just depends on what interface the ADC's end up using.
+Most likely it will end up being I2C since that seems to be commonly used on ADC IC's